-During the fall 2021 semester, about 10% of CRCs course sections are using OER (117 out of 1152).
-This is impacting more than 3400 students who have a combined savings of nearly $337,000.
+During the spring 2022 semester, about 30% of CRCs course sections are using OER (477 sections).
+This is impacting more than 14,000 students who have a combined savings of nearly $1.15M.
 Imagine the impact faculty could make if all course sections were using free and open resources.1

 OER Award Program